fabianmartins/alienattack.workshop/README.md

 [0:00:14 AM] Found 0 errors.
 Watching for file changes.
 ~~~

-**IMPORTANT:** If you decide for not using the continuos compiling, you must remember to run `npm run build` every time you save a file.
+**IMPORTANT:** If you decide for not using the continuous compiling, you must remember to run `npm run build` every time you save a file.

 #### STEP 7 - Synthesize the cloudformation for your environment